sebikovacs/react-native-tips/README.md

 Adding custom fonts to an Android project:
 - copy your .ttf fonts to /android/app/src/main/assets/fonts
 - rename your fonts to be all lower case and no spaces: Roboto Light.ttf will be robotolight.ttf
-- in your js file use the font as follows:
+- in your js file use the font by adding the file name to the "fontFamily" style property:
 ```javascript
 export default class AwesomeProject extends Component {
   render() {